-What kind of people was your loved one?
+What kind of person was your loved one?
 What were their values, personality and spiritual beliefs?

 Did they leave any instructions for their funeral, such as whether they wanted to be buried or cremated, where they wanted the service to be held, and any music or readings they wanted at ceremony?